Skip to main content

 Those who heat their homes with electricity in Saskatchewan will continue to see a 60 per cent reduction on their federal carbon tax charge, according to SaskPower.

-The Crown says it landed on the 60 per cent reduction based on the typical percentage of power consumption required for home heating.
+The Crown says it landed on the 60 per cent reduction number based on the typical percentage of power consumption required for home heating.

 Bills will include a line that says “Sask.
 Electric Heat Relief” as a line under the “Other Charges” section of the invoice.